-- Pricing: offer a discount compared to the separate purchase price of the individual apps in the bundle
+- Pricing: offer a discount compared to the separate purchase price of the individual apps in the bundle.

-Why developers use a paid model?
+Why do developers use a paid model?

 Many people like one-time purchases.
 Also, this might also imply a lower cost of having to engage users in the long run, with support costs.
-On the other hand, a paid model also suggests lower predictability on the forecasted revenues.
+On the other hand, a paid model also suggests lower predictability of the forecasted revenues.

 The paymium model is a mix of paid and freemium.
 Where users pay to download the app, but also need to pay to use additional features or get access to additional content.
 As the initial cost might make users evaluate their purchase more carefully the same principles of paid models apply.

 They make money by both an initial payment and an additional payment at the download level and afterward if users are converted again to a paid plan.